• USD

-In addition to the Cape mountain zebra, the park hosts herds of several other large game species, such as eland, red hartebeest, kudu, and black wildebeest.
-At least 200 identified bird species occur here.
+Besides Cape mountain zebra, the park hosts herds of large game such as eland, red hartebeest, kudu, and black wildebeest, with more than 200 recorded bird species.
+Set within classic Karoo scenery, it pairs sweeping views with dependable wildlife and fewer crowds than many better-known reserves.

 Size